 Morning transfer to the airport in Quito for the flight to Galapagos.
 Passengers are picked up at the airport by our guides and taken on a ten minute bus ride to the pier to board the M/V Galapagos Legend.

-Dry landing.
-You will walk by a brackish lagoon where feeding flamingos can be occasionally found.
-The trail leads across typical dry zone vegetation up to Dragon Hill, an important nesting ground for the endemic land iguanas, offering lovely views of the anchorage and neighboring islands.
-The forest is home to mockingbirds, Darwin’s finches, Yellow Warblers and Galapagos Doves.
+Dragon Hill (dry landing).
+Walk by a brackish lagoon to see flamingos.
+The trail leads across typical dry zone vegetation.
+Keeping up until Dragon Hill, see an important nesting ground for endemic land iguanas, offering lovely views of the anchored boats and neighboring islands.
+The forest is home to mockingbirds, Darwin’s finches, yellow warblers, and Galapagos doves.
+(Duration: 2 hour walk).

 In the afternoon, you will have a city tour of Lima.
 You will visit downtown Lima and see several examples of the Spanish architecture of the colonial period including the Plaza de Armas, the Presidential Palace, the Cathedral, and the Church of San Francisco and Catacombs.
 After that, you will see Huaca Huallamarca, a restored adobe pyramid dating from the pre-Inca period located in San Isidro.
 You will tour the upscale residential and commercial district of Miraflores and see the Parque del Amor, a seaside park with a huge statue of a kissing couple, before returning to your hotel.
 Overnight in Lima.
 (B)